Writing is tricky, especially when it’s part of a comprehensive marketing plan for a business.

-In fact, there are a vast number of copywriting formulas that you can follow.
-So many, that it’s impossible to cover all of them here.
+There are a vast number of copywriting formulas that you can follow.
+So many that it’s impossible to cover all of them here.

-These formulas outline exactly what type of information you should be sharing and in what order.
+These formulas outline exactly what information you should share and in what order.
 Handy, right?

-But, with so many copywriting formulas to choose from, how do you know where to start?
+But, with so many copywriting formulas, how do you know where to start?

 We’ve chosen three of the best-known formulas to get you started.

-These are the four stages Lewis believed were necessary in order to motivate a customer to make a purchase.
-And, history has proven that he was pretty spot-on.
+Lewis believed these four stages were necessary to motivate a customer to make a purchase.
+And history has proven that he was pretty spot-on.